gsl-lite/gsl-lite/README.md

-span<>: Terminates construction from a nullptr and a non-zero size span<>: Terminates construction from two pointers in the wrong order span<>: Terminates construction from a null pointer and a non-zero size span<>: Allows default construction span<>: Allows construction from a nullptr and a zero size (C++11) span<>: Allows construction from a l-value (C++11)
+span<>: Terminates construction from a nullptr and a non-zero size span<>: Terminates construction from two pointers in the wrong order span<>: Terminates construction from a null pointer and a non-zero size span<>: Terminates creation of a sub span outside the span span<>: Allows default construction span<>: Allows construction from a nullptr and a zero size (C++11) span<>: Allows construction from a l-value (C++11)